At platform 9-3/4, Harry Potter fans mark 20 years of magic

 Wylie, who has a permanent tattoo on her forearm of the Deathly Hallows symbol, an important element in the story, said the Potter stories still bring her joy and comfort.

-"It was always something that just sort of boosted your spirits and made you realise you could get past the dark points," she said.
+"It was always something that just sort of boosted your spirits and made you realize you could get past the dark points," she said.

-Her sentiments were widely echoed on social media, with legions of fans posting their favourite quotes or video clips, or just thanking Rowling for the happy memories.
+Her sentiments were widely echoed on social media, with legions of fans posting their favorite quotes or video clips, or just thanking Rowling for the happy memories.

 "After all these years...
 Always!" wrote Twitter user Anu -- a reference to a moving moment in the story when it is revealed that Harry's nemesis Severus Snape had always loved Harry's dead mother Lily.